 Even if you are innocent, don’t assume that you’re in the same situation as you were before the allegations were launched against you.
 You’re not in the same situation as every other service member.
 Keep that in mind.

 You’re GUILTY until proven innocent in the military justice system, despite what the law says.
 Now, that goes from the beginning of the case until the end.
-So even if you are acquitted in a court-martial, your commander will likely still treat you as if you are guilty.
+So even if you are acquitted of an Article 120 UCMJ crime in a court-martial, your commander will likely still treat you as if you are guilty.

 None of them ever raised their hands, in all my years of experience, and agree that the accused is truly innocent until proven guilty beyond a reasonable doubt.
 They often say, “If the JAG prosecutors did not have the evidence or the proof, it would not have gotten this far, to a court-martial.”
 Many military jurors believe if you’re under investigation, you are guilty.